Philipkorti/DuplicateWPF/README.md

 # DuplicateWPF

-DuplicateWPF is a program that lets you find lines that are duplicates across multiple files.
+DuplicateWPF is a program that lets you find duplicate lines across multiple files.

 ## Installation